mandric/resume/resume.md

 the hardest-to-reach communities on the globe
 - Launched a project in Mali that treated 5,000 sick children within the first week of operations
-- Backend developer on distributed data architecture using Node.js and CouchDB to support offine scenarios, sync and various input types including SMS messages
+- Backend developer on distributed data architecture using Node.js, CouchDB and Postgres to support offine scenarios, sync and various input types including SMS messages
 - Android development on Ushahidi's SMSSync to support a custom message API
 - Developed ETL system using NDJSON streams to batch process millions of records
-- Automated maintenance and monitoring of hundreds of deployments on AWS
+- Automated AWS maintenance and monitoring of hundreds of deployments
+- Automated builds and deployments with TravisCI

 **Software Engineer at Analyte Health**
 <span class="ar">Jul 2010 - Apr 2011 (10 months)</span>

-- Django backend developer and Selenium based integration testing
+- Django/MySQL backend developer and Selenium based integration testing
 - Worked closely with marketing and design departments on [mobile diagnostic](https://www.stdtestexpress.com/) testing to increase conversion by 25% using AB testing tools and user experience testing